canonical/ubuntu-core-docs/en/stacks/disk/index.md

 # Disk management

-There are currently two different ways to manage disks and their mount points under Ubuntu Core Stacks:
+The following snap is used to manage disks, their mount points, partitions, formatting, etc under Ubuntu Core Stacks:

-1. udisks
-2. udisks2
+* udisks2